innaaznauryan/Blog-/README.md

 # Vue Blog

-### Welcome to Vue 3-powered Blog Site that features the following essential functionalities:
+### Welcome to Vue 3-powered Blogging Platform that features the following functionalities:
 - User-friendly login and signup
 - Effortlessly creating, editing, and deleting blog posts
 - Liking posts and saving them in favorites